Manage medias files

 - But the downside is that if you move your genealogy to a USB key, for example, your media will have remained on your hard drive and you will only be able to see your media if the USB key remains on your computer.

 Another possible reason for a loss of link between your Gedcom file and your media files can also come from file deletions on the disk.
-It's more annoying because you have to already get hold of those files before continuing with the media manager or else removing the links in the Gedcom file.
+It's more annoying because you have first to get hold of these files before continuing with the media manager or else removing the links in the Gedcom file.

 The Media manager does not remove the links, it just renames them.

-If you are confident that your media files are somewhere on your computer, click the button at the bottom of the window similar to this one.
+If you are confident that your media file is somewhere on your computer, click on the "Search" button in the Action column to locate the corresponding media file.